-The Library System offers meeting rooms (community rooms) in its four full service libraries: Bull Run Regional Library, Central Community Library, Chinn Park Regional Library, and Potomac Community Library.
+The Library System offers meeting rooms (community rooms) in its six full-service libraries: Bull Run Regional Library, Central Community Library, Chinn Park Regional Library, Haymarket Gainesville Community Library, Montclair Community Library and Potomac Community Library.
 Use of the Library System's community rooms is offered free as a public service to non-profit organizations located in Prince William County and the Cities of Manassas and Manassas Park for meetings of a civic educational or cultural nature.
 Local government agencies are also eligible to use the community rooms.
 Meetings must be open to the public

 Please read, scroll down, and click "I Accept" to continue.